Isaac Watts: Logic and science

 In the third part, Watts discusses reasoning and argumentation, with particular emphasis on the theory of syllogism.
 This was considered a centrally important part of classical logic.
 According to Watts, and in keeping with logicians of his day, Watts defined logic as an art (see liberal arts), as opposed to a science.
 Throughout Logic, Watts revealed his high conception of logic by stressing the practical side of logic, rather than the speculative side.
 According to Watts, as a practical art, logic can be really useful in any inquiry, whether it is an inquiry in the arts, or inquiry in the sciences, or inquiry of an ethical kind.
 Watts' emphasis on logic as a practical art distinguishes his book from others.

 By stressing a practical and non-formal part of logic, Watts gave rules and directions for any kind of inquiry, including the inquiries of science and the inquiries of philosophy.
 These rules of inquiry were given in addition to the formal content of classical logic common to textbooks on logic from that time.
 Watts' conception of logic as being divided into its practical part and its speculative part marks a departure from the conception of logic of most other authors.
 His conception of logic is more akin to that of the later, nineteenth-century logician, C. S. Peirce.

 Isaac Watts' Logic became the standard text on logic at Oxford, Cambridge, Harvard and Yale, being used at Oxford for well over 100 years.
 Charles Sanders Peirce, the nineteenth-century logician, wrote favourably of Watts' Logic.
 When preparing his own textbook, titled A Critick of Arguments: How to Reason (also known as the Grand Logic), Peirce wrote, "I shall suppose the reader to be acquainted with what is contained in Dr Watts' Logick, a book... far superior to the treatises now used in colleges, being the production of a man distinguished for good sense."

 Watts followed the Logic in 1741 by a supplement, The Improvement of the Mind.
 This also went through numerous editions and later inspired Michael Faraday.
 It was also widely used as a moral textbook in schools.

+"Element" vs. "compound"

+In Logic, Watts gave an early definition of chemical element, and contrasted "element" with chemical "compound" in clear, modern terms.
+He also provided an early list of elements then recognized by chemists—five in number—as he understood it.
+Watts did also, however, note the lack of consensus among chemists.